 What you will study

 The module provides you with the opportunity to develop and learn about managing and marketing in relation to your working life and personal practice.
 As an aspiring organisational decision-maker, you'll gain the knowledge and tools necessary to successfully take advantage of cutting-edge theories of management and human resource management.
 This will be linked to the values of collective responsibility, aesthetics and ethics.
-You'll become empowered to create responsible growth, across a range of private sector, public and not for profit organisations, while also critically reflecting on your own potential in terms of leadership and management practice.
-In addition, you'll explores the ways in which marketing can be used to more effectively help organisations to be both successful and forward thinking in a business environment that is quickly moving beyond traditional geographic, cultural and organisational boundaries.
+You'll become empowered to create responsible growth across a range of private sector, public and not-for-profit organisations while critically reflecting on your potential in leadership and management practice.
+In addition, you'll explores the ways in which marketing can be used to more effectively help organisations to be both successful and forward-thinking in a business environment that is quickly moving beyond traditional geographic, cultural and organisational boundaries.

-Please note that if you start this module in November, the online school is likely to be towards the end of the following February/early March.
-If you start in May, the online school is likely to be towards the end of August.
-(These dates are subject to change).
+Please note that if you start this module in November, the school is likely to be towards the end of the following February/early March.
+If you start in May, the school will likely be towards the end of August/early September.
+(Dates are subject to change).